Mushroom Castle (Main HUB)

 Multiplayer (Scrapped beacuse of memory etc)

 Strangely enough, a feature that would have made the game a lot better was removed.
 But there are many reasons it was cut, mainly because of memory issues.
-It also may have been cut because
+It also

 the Nintendo 64/Ultra 64 only came with one controller.
 I think the mode would have featured Mario and Luigi running around without splitscreen, as it used a special camera system that zoomed farther out